CumulusNetworks/docs/content/cumulus-linux/Layer-3/Virtual-Routing-and-Forwarding---VRF.md

 from multiple source VRFs.
 This is typically used when a single VRF provides connectivity to external networks or a shared service for many other VRFs.
-The routes that are leaked dynamically across VRFs can be controlled using a route-map.
+You can control the routes that are leaked dynamically across VRFs with a route-map.
 Because dynamic route leaking happens through BGP, the underlying mechanism relies on the BGP constructs of the Route Distinguisher (RD) and Route Targets (RTs).
 However, you do not need to configure these